Cinnamon-Spiced Pear Galette

 - Preheat the oven to 400°F and line a cookie sheet with parchment paper.

 - When the crust is ready to roll, dust both your rolling surface and the top of the dough with flour.
 Gently roll the dough from the center out, to a diameter of about 12 inches, dusting with a little additional flour as you go along.
 Transfer the dough to the prepared cookie sheet.

 - Starting in the center, arrange the pear slices in a spiral pattern several layers thick, leaving a 2-inch border all around.
 Gently fold the crust over the filling, pleating it loosely.
 Whisk the egg and water together in a small bowl, then brush the egg wash over the edges of the galette.
 Sprinkle with sugar.

 - Loosely tent the top of the galette with foil.
 This will prevent the edges from getting too brown and help to tenderize the pears.
 Bake for 30 minutes, then remove the foil and continue baking for an additional 20 to 30 minutes, or until the crust is crisp and golden and the pears are tender.

-- Allow to cool for 20 minutes before cutting.
+- Cool for 20 minutes before cutting.

 Nutrition Information:Yield: 8 Serving Size: 1

 Amount Per Serving: Calories: 245 Total Fat: 12g Saturated Fat: 7g Trans Fat: 0g Unsaturated Fat: 4g Cholesterol: 54mg Sodium: 95mg Carbohydrates: 32g Fiber: 3g Sugar: 12g Protein: 3g